RichardDeodutt/Deployment-2/README.md

 - You can use my [deployment script](https://github.com/RichardDeodutt/Deployment-2/blob/main/deployment.sh) during EC2 creation by copying and pasting it in the userdata field to automate installing Jenkins, the AWS CLI and the AWS EB CLI on the 'jenkins' user.

-- If the EC2 is created already you can run one of the commands below to run my [deployment script](https://github.com/RichardDeodutt/Deployment-2/blob/main/deployment.sh)
+- If the EC2 is created already you can run one of the commands below to run my [deployment script](https://github.com/RichardDeodutt/Deployment-2/blob/main/deployment.sh).

-    - If this is the first time deploying, run the command below
+    - If this is the first time deploying, run the command below.
         ```
         cd && curl -s -O https://raw.githubusercontent.com/RichardDeodutt/Deployment-2/main/deployment.sh && sudo chmod +x deployment.sh && sudo ./deployment.sh
         ```